-Stock options granted to employees and non-employee directors may be granted at no less than 100% of the fair market value of our common stock on the date of the grant and generally vest ratably over a four-year period.
-Options expire ten years from the date
+Stock options may be granted to employees and non-employee directors at no less than 100% of the fair market value of our common stock on the date of the grant and generally vest ratably over a four-year period.
+Options expire ten years from the date of grant.